GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
+> ### A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
 >
-> ~ *Bill Gates*
+> ~ *Leslie Lamport*

 ---
 ## 🏎 Quick Facts